CornellAutonomousBikeTeam/CurrentBikeCode/README.md

- # CurrentBikeCode
+ ### CurrentBikeCode - STABLE
  Master branch should have stable code only.
+If unstable, write unstable at the top.

  # Known Bugs
   - [ ] This repo needs a git ignore